What is a Spider Plant?

 Great for People:

 - Who claim they don't have a green thumb

 - Who like to 'share the love' with plants

 - Who have hanging space or shelving so the stems can be on full display

 Great for Spaces:

-- Such as rooms with bright indirect light (southern and western exposures)
+- Such as rooms with bright indirect plant light conditions (southern and western exposures)